We use cookies to make sure you get the best experience.

 General answers

-In this segment, a representative's task is to address the customer's initial question and then follow up with additional queries to foster further engagement.
+In this segment, a representative addresses the customer's initial question and then follows up with additional queries to foster further engagement.

 Key aspects of this section include: